 The Stacked Income Protection Plan is a cotton-only product that provides coverage for a portion of the expected county revenue.
 Sometimes the revenue can be based on multiple counties if more data is needed to establish expected yield and premium.

-“Most cotton farmers purchase STAX for themselves and their landowners,” says Williams.
+“Most cotton farmers purchase STAX for themselves and their landowners,” says Schulte.
 “When you add a STAX payment to a year where breaking even is the best you can do, a bad year suddenly turns into a good year.”

 With ongoing fluctuations in cotton prices and weather volatility, STAX provides peace of mind to ensure your operation is covered.
 Additionally, STAX is not subject to a cap.